jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 2.1.
 Set up Makahiki in the Virtual Machine
 2.1.1.
 Start the Virtual Machine and Run the Provisioning Script 2.1.2.
 Connect to the Vagrant Virtual Machine with SSH 2.1.3.
-Download the Makahiki Source Code
+Check for the Makahiki Source Code
 2.1.4.
 Environment Variables Verification
 2.1.5.
 PostgreSQL Configuration Verification
 2.1.6.
 Initialize Makahiki